Config as Code (opslevel.yml)

 Locking

 , certain fields are locked.
-This locking applies across all methods of modifying the service, whether in the UI or various methods that go through the GraphQL API.
+This locking applies across all methods of modifying the component, whether in the UI or various methods that go through the GraphQL API.
 This ensures that there is never a conflict between what’s defined in opslevel.yml

 and what’s defined in OpsLevel.

-For services the name
+For components the name

 , description